Gianluca Saro: Career

 Saro was born in San Daniele del Friuli.

 After playing youth football for A.S.D.
 Ancona and Donatello Calcio Udine, he joined Pro Vercelli's youth set-up in 2015, before joining Juventus' academy a year later.
 He later played for Cesena and Empoli's youth teams on loan from Juventus, before returning to Pro Vercelli in 2019.
 He made 51 Serie C appearances over two seasons with the club.
 In summer 2021, Saro signed for Serie B club Crotone on a contract until 2025.
 On 30 January 2022, he made his Serie B debut in a 1–1 draw with Parma.

-On 12 August 2022, Saro signed with Cremonese.
+On 12 August 2022, Saro signed with Cremonese in Serie A taking shirt number 13.
+In the 2023–24 season he played with the shirt no. 21 with Cremonese relegated to Serie B.

+On 1 September 2025, Saro moved on loan to Reggiana.